NickSwainston/pulsar_spectra/docs/spectral_fit.rst

 where :math:`\beta_\mathrm{min}` is the minimised cost function, :math:`K` is the number of free model parameters, and :math:`N` is the number of measurements.
-This is a technique from information theory, and the AICc can be thought of as a second-order estimate of the amount of information lost by a model relative to the other models.
+This is a technique from information theory, and the AICc can be thought of as a second-order estimate of the amount of information lost by a model relative to the other models being tested.
 As such, the AICc itself is arbitrary until it is compared between models.
+When comparing models, a lower AICc is better.

 Another factor to consider when selecting a model using the AICc is the sensitivity of the model selection.
-When interpreting the model fit, it is useful to know the probability that the selected best-fit model is truely the best-fit model out of those selected, :math:`p_\mathrm{best}`.
-To do this, we calculate the Akaike weight, i.e. the relative likelihood of each model :math:`i` relative to the AICc of the best-fit model :math:`\mathrm{AICc}_\mathrm{min}`:
+When interpreting the model fit, it is useful to know the probability that the selected best-fit model is truely the best-fit model out of those tested, :math:`p_\mathrm{best}`.
+To do this, we calculate the *Akaike weight*, i.e. the relative likelihood of a model :math:`i` compared with the model with the lowest AICc (:math:`\mathrm{AICc}_\mathrm{min}`):

 .. math::